 In D.11-06-038, the Commission specifically recognized that Los Angeles County poses a unique challenge, being the state's largest and most densely populated urban area.
+This characteristic serves as a deterrent to ubiquitous broadband deployment and advancement of broadband adoption.
 For that reason, the Commission adopted a modified approach for the Los Angeles region.
 The LACBRC plans to work among an ethnically diverse county population of over 9.8 million in over 6,000 census block groups (CBGs) and 291 ZIP Codes.
 The LACRBC proposes specific projects addressing broadband access and adoption among various constituents in the region and set clear targets for deliverables.
 CD recommends approval of the revised Year 1 funding request of \$448,843 which balances the need for our consortia program to reach the large population of Los Angeles County with the funding limits established in this program.
 LACRBC intends to renew its funding in Years 2 and 3.